DUI Defense Guide, Every Stage and Defense [2026]

 DUI plea negotiations can result in several different outcomes:

-- Plead to the original DUI charge — full consequences including criminal record, license suspension, fines, DUI school, increased insurance
+- Plead to the original DUI charge, consequences can include a criminal record, license suspension, fines, DUI school, and increased insurance (specifics vary by state)

 The Questions Before You Sign